NIB-SI/multiOmics-integration/_p_ADAPTOmics/_I_Desiree/README.md

 - Main packages and functions are listed in the [README.md](https://github.com/NIB-SI/multiOmics-integration/blob/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/README.md) file of this repository

 #### Step 4: Correlation based network inference within each omics level
-- Correlation-based network can be constructed using ‘Leave-One-Out’ or [Lioness](https://pmc.ncbi.nlm.nih.gov/articles/PMC6815019/) approach from all Omics’ levels
+- Correlation-based network can be constructed using ‘Leave-One-Out’ or Lioness (3) approach from all Omics’ levels
 - Since they are highly depended on thresholds we advise to use thresholding approach from **_Assay_** [_A_multiOmics-differential-networks-Py](https://github.com/NIB-SI/multiOmics-integration/tree/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/_A_multiOmics-differential-networks-Py)

 #### Step 5: Integration across different omics datasets
-- This step focuses on Canonical Correlation Analysis and N-Integration Discriminant Analysis with [DIABLO](https://academic.oup.com/bioinformatics/article/35/17/3055/5292387) using [mixOmics](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005752) (3)
+- This step focuses on Canonical Correlation Analysis and N-Integration Discriminant Analysis with DIABLO (4) using mixOmics (5)
 - Prepare data in a similar manner and run master script from **_Assay_** [_A_DiABLO-R](https://github.com/NIB-SI/multiOmics-integration/tree/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/_A_DiABLO-R)
 - Main packages and functions are listed in the [README.md](https://github.com/NIB-SI/multiOmics-integration/blob/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/README.md) file of this repository
 - Read more about DIABLO at <https://mixomics.org/mixDIABLO/>